 There are thousands of images within the image library.
 Here are some useful tips and tricks on how to find the image you need quickly and effectively.

 Top tip: When we add new images, these will be added near the front of a category, so browsing through this list is a good way of seeing anything new.

 - Use keywords only

 Images are tagged with relevant keywords and not joining words.
-For example, if you want to find 'a group of people’ just search for ‘group people’ the ‘a’ and ‘of’ in the search term will confuse the results
+For example, if you want to find 'a group of people' just search for 'group people'.

-- Search for words, not symbols and emojis
+- Search using words, not symbols or emojis